0xC0000054/sc4-query-ui-hooks/README.md

 # sc4-query-ui-hooks

-A DLL Plugin for SimCity 4 that provides more data for the query UI.
+A DLL Plugin for SimCity 4 that extends the query UI.

 The plugin can be downloaded from the Releases tab: https://github.com/0xC0000054/sc4-query-ui-hooks/releases